New Zealand Centre for Global Studies

 Te Pokapū Akoranga Aorere O Aotearoa

-The New Zealand Centre for Global Studies is a non-profit organisation.
+The New Zealand Centre for Global Studies is a think tank.
 We conduct research and policy analysis on global affairs and New Zealand’s role within that realm.

 What We Do